Mark Mathias Player Props: Pirates vs. Cubs

 Mark Mathias At The Plate

-- In eight of 20 games this year (40.0%), Mathias has reached safely via hit, and that includes multiple hits twice.
+- In eight of 22 games this year (36.4%), Mathias has reached base safely via hit, and that includes multiple hits twice.

-- In 20 games played this season, he has not hit a long ball.
+- In 22 games played this season, he has not hit a home run.

-- Mathias has driven in a run in three games this season (15.0%), including one multiple-RBI game.
+- Mathias has driven in a run in three games this year (13.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.